Late Night Tues

 Call reception on 01668 281740 to make an appointment or go online via the link at the top of this page.
-You will be asked to give a brief description of your problem so the doctor has an idea why you are coming and so that the receptionist can assess the urgency and give you the most appropriate time.
+You will be asked to give a very brief description of your problem (ie back pain, headaches, man problem, woman problem, mental health) so the doctor has an idea why you are coming so he/she can look back in your records to see if you have been in with that problem before and also so that the receptionist can assess the urgency and give you the most appropriate appointment time and doctor.
+She is not being nosy, she is trying to help both you and the doctors.
 If you book online, we ask that you add what the problem is to the appointment please.

-Not all problems need a face to face consultation with the GP and you may only need a telephone call.
+Not all problems need a face to face consultation with the GP and you may only need a telephone call (see Telephone Appointments below).

 All urgent cases are seen on the day.
 If your condition is non-urgent, you can expect to see a GP within 2 working days or whenever suits you best.